Iara Lobo

-Iara Soares Martins Baptista Lobo (born 16 January 2008) is a Portuguese footballer who plays for FC Barcelona C.
+Iara Soares Martins Baptista Lobo (born 16 January 2008) is a Portuguese professional footballer who plays as a right-back for Serie A club Parma, on loan from Primera Federación club FC Barcelona B.

 Club career

-F.C.
 Ferreiras

 She joined F.C.
 Ferreiras in 2014 for the U-7s, passing through Prebenjamines U-9s in 2015 and Escolar U-11 in 2017.

 Sporting CP

-Lobo joined in 2019 in the Alevín female and in 2022 to Femenino Juvenil and rose to Femenino B.
+Lobo joined Sporting CP in 2019.

 FC Barcelona C

-Lobo joined FC Barcelona C in 2024.
-It was premiered alongside Rosalía Domínguez, Lúa Arufe and Weronika Araśniewicz.
+Lobo joined Barcelona C in 2024.
+She was presented alongside Rosalía Domínguez, Lúa Arufe and Weronika Araśniewicz.

 International career

-Portugal U-15
+Portugal U15

-Lobo joined in 2022 in the match between Portugal and Belgium that ended in a draw.
+Lobo made her debut for Portugal under-15 team in a 1–1 draw with Belgium on 3 March 2022.

-Portugal U-17
+Portugal U17

-She played his first match in the 2023 UEFA Women's Under-17 Championship qualifiers in 2023 against Hungary.
+She earned her first cap for Portugal U17 in the 2023 UEFA Women's Under-17 Championship qualifiers in 2023 against Hungary.

 She was called up for the 2024 UEFA Women's Under-17 Championship.

-Portugal U-19
+Portugal U19

-She arrived in 2024 and she played in 2025 UEFA Women's Under-19 Championship qualifiers against Greece, in 2025 UEFA Women's Under-19 Championship she scored an own goal against England.
+She made her first appearance for the Portugal U19s in 2024.
+She played in 2025 UEFA Women's Under-19 Championship qualifiers.
+At the 2025 UEFA Women's Under-19 Championship, she scored an own goal against England.